Boston Youth Poet Laureate

 - Represent Boston in local and possibly national Youth Poet Laureate competitions

-- You must display a strong commitment to the community.
+- Display a strong commitment to the local literary community

 The Youth Poet Laureate serves a maximum of two, two-year terms.
 They will receive:

-- mentoring by the City of Boston Poet Laureate, and
+- Mentoring from the City of Boston Poet Laureate